vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/read-corpus.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Get Corpus Metadata API lets you view metadata about a specific corpus.
+The Get Corpus API lets you view metadata about a specific corpus.
 This is useful for getting information about a corpus without performing a search.